 Just because you and your ex have chosen divorce, doesn’t mean your kids did.
 Finding a way to become a united front for them and putting them first is always the healthiest thing you could ever do for your children.
 Sometimes that means biting your tongue and smiling your way through it, asking for a little extra grace, and using your grit to push through the hard times.

-You’ll love this podcast episode from This Grit and Grace Life: If You Can’t Avoid Divorce, Can You Do It Honorably?
-With Attorney Leesha Newkirk Crouch – 059!
+For more advice on divorce and relationship trouble, check out this podcast episode: If You Can’t Avoid Divorce, Can You Do It Honorably?
+With Attorney Leesha Newkirk Crouch – 059